reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 Bodies that freeze to death in snowy mountains are the same as those that commit suicide by gas.
 They are sometimes described as "the most beautiful way to die", but this varies depending on the time of discovery.
 If the body is frozen and preserved due to snow, the skin will appear translucent white, due to the total contraction of capillaries near the body surface.
 However, when the spring snow melts, the corpse will rot.
 The livor mortis are red, because oxygen combines with hemoglobin in the blood to turn into pink oxidized hemoglobin.

 In places such as snow-capped mountains, sometimes the tips of the hands and toes may have edema due to frostbite.
 Occasionally, a person may become insane and take off their clothes and be discovered as a naked corpse.
-There are also many corpses torn apart by wild animals (Case 26).
+There are also many corpses torn apart by wild animals (Case study 26).
 So in this way, it cannot be said to be very beautiful.

 ## Note: You might be found